jsuurd/tridion-akamai-purge/README.md

 * SDL Web 8.1.0
 * SDL Hotfix CD_8.1.0.1597

 This project depends on proprietary libraries that are not publicly available.
-Use the `Install-LocalDependencies.ps1` script to install these dependencies to the local Maven repository.
+Use the install local dependencies script to install these dependencies to the local Maven repository.

+Windows:

 	.\Install-LocalDependencies.ps1 -Path <path-to-tridion-jars>

+Linux:

+	./install_local_dependencies.sh <path_to_tridion_jars>

 [1]: https://developer.akamai.com/api/purge/ccu-v2/overview.html